jaclu/spd/README.md

 - To restore a fresh install into your prefeed state
 - To ensure any config changes are applied to this device

-It is not fully indempotent, since some tasks will be redone, but it is in the sense that repeated runs wont alter anything unless config changes requests so.
+It is not fully idempotent, since some tasks will be redone, but it is in the sense that repeated runs wont alter anything unless config changes requests so.

 ### Procedure to setup your environment